06 Jan Recovery Times After Breast Implants

 Getting the optimum result from your breast augmentation does depend in part of following instructions from your cosmetic plastic surgery and allowing your body to heal.

 Knowing what to expect in advance can help you to prepare for time off work and lower levels of physical activity.
 If you’re considering breast augmentation, get in touch with Dr Scamp today for more information and advice.
-You can Make an Enquiry or Book an Appointment online, or call the clinic on (07) 3067 6776.
+You can Make an Enquiry or Make an Appointment online, or call the clinic on (07) 5539 1000.

 Nuffield 2019, Patients’ tips and hints after breast augmentation, Nuffield Health, viewed 1/2/2020, <Patients’ tips and hints after breast augmentation Patients’ tips and hints after breast augmentation>